pascalopitz/genstatic/README.md

 ## Run

+Create an example directory via

+    genstatic create ./example

+Then you can run

+    genstatic process ./example

-Then you can run "genstatic -d ./example" to generate an example website in example/www.
+to generate the website in example/www.

 ## Variables inside the page